 In our opinion Airen is a great allrounder that allows you to go pretty fast without sacrificing comfort.
 It’s price is reasonable for level of quality and components it offers.

 If you start to learn about all types of road bikes, your head will start spinning pretty soon.
-The competition is extremely high among manufacturers so they try to separate what they offer from competitors.
-Since all of them use same components from same manufacturers (in different combinations), one way to achieve this is to create bikes for very specific purposes.
+The competition is extremely high among manufacturers so they try to separate what they offer from competitors, as much as they can.
+Since all of them use same components from same manufacturers (however, in different combinations), one way to achieve this – is to create bikes for very specific purposes.

 If you’re a prospective racer who wants to go as fast as you possibly can, these are the bikes for you.
 You will sit lower with your body put in an aerodynamic position.
 You weight will lean towards front wheel for quick steering a sharp turns.